 Cohabiting turtles is a risky business, some will advise never to do it, whereas others do it with no issue.
 To avoid aggression between tank mates you need to provide as large an area as possible and add some decorations to block the view from each other occasionally, and allow the animals to hide.
 Plastic plants and ceramic plants pots perform this function well.

 You will need an aquarium heater to keep the water at 27 degrees Celsius for turtles under a year old.
-After that 22 degrees is the correct temperature.
+After that 22 degrees is the correct temperature for most species.

 Water volume = 38 litres (10 US gallons) per inch of shell for first animal + 17 litres (5 US gallons) per inch of shell for each additional animal